tulip-control/gr1c/examples/README.md

 incremental synthesis and relevant activities.
 Informally, these concern situations in which a given strategy must be modified.
 Files with the same base name go together, where `*.spc` (name ending in "spc") gives the nominal specification and `*.edc` is the game edge change set.
-See comments in these files for example descriptions.
+Comments in these files provide example descriptions.
 Subsections below are organized by function of the gr1c API, and when applicable, each begins with a description of how to access the functionality from the command-line tools.